 "I CHANGE by providing vulnerable communities with the tools and resources needed to address intensified threats they face due to climate change and institutional discrimination.”

-—Marcus Franklin, Environment and Climate Justice Program Specialist, NAACP
+—Marcus Franklin, Environmental and Climate Justice Advocate

 I have worked in and studied various aspects of environmental science and sustainability since I was twelve.
 The result has been a love for nature, for the systems that drive life, and for exploration of the relationship between humans and nature, and humans and their environment.